ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/govukpay-payments.md

 ## Solution

+We cannot hand off an invoicing solution to GOV.UK Pay, however we can still use it for payment of invoices in our service.

-Due to the nature of GOV.UK Pay, we need to build into our service the ability for Organisations to be invoiced with a link to pay via GOV.UK Pay.
+We need to build into our service the ability for organisations to be invoiced and pay via GOV.UK Pay.

-In Beta we need to look at the Organisation feature of our service to include the following
+In Beta we need to look at the organisation feature of our service to include the following

 * Monthly/Quarterly invoicing based on the number of LPAs registered
 * Optional payments by phone or post
-* Ensuring payments are tagged with an Organisation reference and LPA ID
+* Ensuring payments are tagged with an organisation reference and LPA ID
 * Dashboard for viewing daily usage
-* Audit trails for Organisations payments
+* Audit trails for organisations payments
-* Automatic billing and reconciliation of LPAs registered via Organisations
+* Automatic billing and reconciliation of LPAs registered via organisations
-* Any type of support needed for Organisations should they have a query with their bill
+* Any type of support needed for organisations should they have a query with their bill

 ## References